keyboardio/Kaleidoscope/README.md

 For their full documentation, see the [header file](src/Kaleidoscope-LEDEffect-DigitalRain.h), and for the defaults, see the [implementation file](src/Kaleidoscope-LEDEffect-DigitalRain.cpp).

+- `LEDDigitalRainEffect.DECAY_MS`:
+  number of milliseconds it takes for a raindrop to decay from full intensity
-- `LEDDigitalRainEffect.DROP_TICKS`:
+- `LEDDigitalRainEffect.DROP_MS`:
-  number of frames before digital raindrops fall one row
+  number of milliseconds before digital raindrops fall one row
 - `LEDDigitalRainEffect.NEW_DROP_PROBABILITY`:
   inverse probability of a new raindrop appearing at the top of each column, each time drops fall